2-Lb Honey/Oat Sandwich Bread Recipe (With Bread Machine, Oven & Solar Oven Baking Instructions)

 On bread-baking day I’ll first place the wet ingredients into the bread machine’s pan.

-I use the same shortcut as before – placing the container on my digital scale, tarring the weight to zero and then adding each ingredient by the weight of the measurement I’ve noted on my recipe card.
+I place the bread-maker container on a digital scale, tare the weight to zero and add each ingredient by weight of the measurement I’ve noted on my recipe card.

 Then I’ll add the dry ingredients, put a small indention in the top of the flour & add the instant yeast separately. (my machine recommends adding yeast in this manner)